butlerkyle/cp1/ReadMe.md

 ---
 Hello!
-The analysis file "run_analysi.R" does the following:
+The analysis file "run_analysis.R" does the following:

 Reads in all the individual files